Informed Consent to Treatment and Notice of Confidentiality

 The Client-Therapist relationship

 The client-therapist relationship is a very intimate one, in that the client shares very personal information with the therapist.
 This can often lead to somewhat conflicting feelings, for the client.
-Therefore, to insure that the client receives the maximum benefit from the therapy certain boundaries must be established.
-In order to maintain proper perspective and to avoid any perception of impropriety, it is important to remember that the therapist is here to be your health-care provider.
-Topics of a sexual nature must be handled in a highly professional manner.
-This does not mean that we cannot joke at times but it means that the relationship must stay on a professional level.
+Therefore, to ensure that the client receives the maximum benefit from the therapy certain boundaries must be established.
+To maintain proper perspective and to avoid any perception of impropriety, it is important to remember that the therapist is here to be your health-care provider, not your friend.
+This does not mean that you may not like each other; it means that the relationship must stay on a professional level.
 While your thoughtfulness is always appreciated, gift giving should be avoided.
 Bartering is not an accepted method of payment for professional services; therefore, payment must be made by the means discussed in the Services & Pricing section.

 Benefits and Risks

 Anytime you seek therapy to work with the difficulties in yourself or your relationships there are benefits and risks involved.
-The benefits can include the ability to handle or cope with your specific concerns and/or your interpersonal relationships in a healthier way.
+The benefits can include the ability to manage or cope with your specific concerns and/or your interpersonal relationships in a healthier way.
 You may also gain a greater understanding of personal, interpersonal, and/or family goals and values.
 This understanding may lead the way to greater maturity and happiness as an individual, couple, or as a family.
-There may also be other benefits that come as you work at resolving your specific concerns.
+There may also be other benefits that come as you work at resolving your specific concerns such as a sense of peace and alleviation of guilt feelings.

 Therapy can also be challenging and uncomfortable at times.
-Remembering and resolving an unpleasant event or relationship may cause intense feelings of fear, anger, depression and frustration.
-As you work to resolve personal issues or issues between family members, marital partners and/or other persons, you may experience discomfort and an increase in conflict before things begin to improve.
+Remembering and resolving an unpleasant event or relationship may cause intense feelings of fear, anger, sadness, and frustration.
+As you work to resolve personal issues or issues between family members, marital partners and/or other persons, you may experience discomfort and an increase in conflict.
 There may be changes in your relationships you had not originally intended.
+Most of the time the adage "It gets worse before it gets better" describes the scenario or maybe through the therapeutic process you have decided that a relationship is detrimental to your wellbeing and must end.

 Internet/E-mail/Facebook/etc.

 Remember this is a professional relationship.
-Please keep emails short.
-If they become excessive I will have to begin charging for time.
-I am unable to add you as a friend on Facebook, MySpace, etc. due to the Therapist/Client relationship and due to The Association of American Counselors Ethics Regulations.
+I am unable to add you as a friend on Twitter, Facebook, etc. due to the Therapist/Client relationship and due to The Association of American Counselors Ethics Regulations.

 Close Window